No, John 1:3 Does Not Say Jesus Created the Universe (commentary on John 1:2-3)

 The clarification of the relationship between John the Baptizer and Jesus is a constant theme throughout the first part of the Gospel of John.

-The contrast the author makes in his Prologue is between two human persons, John the Baptizer and the Word, Jesus Christ.
-The contrast is not between the Baptizer and a pre-incarnate Logos.
+The contrast the author makes in his Prologue is not between one human person (the Baptizer) and another non-human (the pre-incarnate Logos).
 The contrast is between two human persons.
-One called the Word, who is the person Jesus the Messiah (here in vs. 2), and another person in vs 7, a man sent from God, John the Baptizer.
+One called the Word, who is the human person Jesus the Messiah ("this one" in vs. 2) and another non-human person ("this one" in vs 7), a man sent from God, John the Baptizer.

 (OUTOS ou-toj) was he of whom I said, 'He who comes after me has a higher rank than I…”